m1geo/JamesSharmanPipelinedCPU/README.md

   - [Fork of above with extra bits](https://github.com/davidclifford/CSCvon8)

 ## Design principles
 Rather than model the design chip-by-chip, I have decided to replicate the functionality of each board in Verilog.
 Of course, all of the LEDs have been removed.
+They were the best bit!

-Where possible, clocks should come in from the top level, so that they're easily replaced for different vendors.
-Will probably target [Xilinx Arty A7 platform](https://www.xilinx.com/products/boards-and-kits/arty.html), but will look into [Lattice MachXO2-7000HE devboard](https://www.latticesemi.com/products/developmentboardsandkits/machxo2breakoutboard) too.
+Probably target [Xilinx Arty A7 platform](https://www.xilinx.com/products/boards-and-kits/arty.html), and will look into [Lattice MachXO2-7000HE devboard](https://www.latticesemi.com/products/developmentboardsandkits/machxo2breakoutboard) too.

-## 74-series ICs Used
+## Useful References (Datasheets & Verilog)
-To start this, I wanted to scour the design to see what 74-series logic ICs James uses.
-This list below all have models or something looking likely to be useful:
+To start this, I wanted to scour the design to see what 74-series logic ICs James uses:
 - 74HCT00 (Quad 2-input NAND gate)
 - 74HCT04 (Hex inverter)
 - 74HCT08 (Quad 2-input AND gate)